deanvaessen/log-library/README.md

 ## Intro
 ------
 * I left in my own build environment, which served as a sort of 'SDK' for the  library and helped me build and test it properly.
-* It includes a frontend component, as well as a small backend to test file logging (built on nodeJS).
+* It includes a front-end component (React), as well as a small back-end to test file logging (built on NodeJS + Express).
+Logging files through the browser instead of Node is iffy.
+So I chose logging through Node.
 * The minified version of the library is found in /build/dist.
 * The source code of the library is found in /dev/helpers/logger-lib/.
+* Front-end component is served with Webpack/Babel/esLint.
+* Sub-folders starting point were boilerplates.

 <br /><br />
 ## Details